L1Blom/RAG/README.md

 3. Choose an ID for your instance, like MyDocs
 4. Copy constants/constants.py to constants_MyDocs.py
 5. Change the contents of this file to reflect your situation
-6. Create a MyDocs/ directory in data/ and in MyDocs/ a directory vectorstore/
+6. Create a MyDocs/ directory in data/ and in MyDocs/ a directory vectorstore/ and html/
-7. Add the files for your RAG context, like text-files, to your MyDocs/ directory
+7. Add the files for your RAG context, like text and PDF files, to your MyDocs/ directory
 8. Create a Python virtual environment for your project (optional)
 9. Modify the example services/rag.service_template file to point to the right place of your project directory
 10. Copy the services file to /etc/systed/system/rag_MyDocs.service